 Campground Amenities

 The Hagerstown / Antietam Battlefield KOA campground is a KOA Holiday campground.
 KOA Holiday campgrounds are a perfect place to set up camp and go exploring.
 In addition, there is always plenty to do at these KOAs, with amenities and services to make your stay easy.
-To learn more about the different types of KOA campgrounds be sure to review our KOA blog post.
+This KOA Holiday is a great place to set up and explore the historic civil war battlefield, national cemetery, and the surrounding historic area.

 RV Park Review